-This is when I started using apps and other tools to control my condition.
+I wanted to see how to keep blood sugar stable with apps and other tools.
 Without much luck, though.
 I couldn’t find anything that fitted with the lifestyle I wanted to have.
 With the life I wanted to live.
-My many frustrations would be the seed that would later grow to become hedia however.
+My many frustrations would be the seed that would later grow to become Hedia, however.

 Keeping the balance between managing my diabetes, being an attentive father and boyfriend, while holding on to the feeling that I was professionally adequate wasn’t easy, as you might imagine.
 But as the person I am, I kept my nose in the track and kept working.

 In the same period, my girlfriend was studying her Master of Science in Public Health with a speciality in diabetes and self-care.
 I could see how the knowledge she was gaining about my life and condition grew exponentially every week.
-While Christina was becoming wiser on diabetes and how to manage the condition, I kept working on a different startup company.
+While Christina was becoming wiser about the condition and about how to manage type 1 diabetes, I kept working on a different startup company.

 For this company, I was going on an investment trip to the USA.
 I did a lot of research on what American investors invested in.
 I quickly realised that there were a lot of investments in MedTech and that digital health solutions were gaining more and more attention.